 Read.
 Read.
 Read.

-Allow your infant to interact with books too!
+Allow your infant to interact with books, too!
 Babies learn so much by touching and putting things in their mouths!
 My favourite books are the “Indestructible Books”.
-The manufacturers claim that these books are “chew proof, tear proof, non-toxic and washable”.
+The manufacturers claim these books are “chew proof, tear proof, non-toxic and washable”.
 I also love that the nursery rhyme stories show interesting, worldly “twists” on the rhymes.

 Mary Had a Little Lamb takes place in Africa!